 - Reputation is awarded based on the final standings of a room.
 Who the reputation is awarded to and how much varies per game.

-- Once a player surpasses certain thresholds of total amount of games played - indicated by - reputation is awarded according to the following table.
+- Once a player surpasses certain thresholds of total amount of games played - indicated by - reputation is awarded.
+These thresholds depend on whether a game is played with 52 cards (Colour Whist and Wiezen) or 32 cards (Manille).

 |2 000||5 000||+100|